MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Declare widget template JSON strings

 This example will declare some static strings to define the JSON templates for each widget.
-These variables should be declared outside of the **WidgetProvider** class definition.
+For convenience, these templates are stored in the local variables declared outside of the **WidgetProvider** class definition.
+If you need a general storage for the templates - they can be included as part of the application package: [Accessing Package Files](https://learn.microsoft.com/en-us/windows/uwp/app-resources/uri-schemes#ms-appx-and-ms-appx-web).
 For information on creating the widget template JSON document, see [Create a widget template with the Adaptive Card Designer](../../design/widgets/widgets-create-a-template.md).

 ```cpp
 // WidgetProvider.h